Fair Credit Reporting Act (FCRA) 201

 Why These Videos Are Helpful

-Do you want to take on more complex FCRA claims?
-Are you interested in understanding the nexus between mortgage, bankruptcy, and FCRA claims?
-Want to know how to respond to an accuracy defense from the CRAs?
-Interested in beating motions for summary judgement against the CRAs and furnishers?
+Do you want to take on more complex FCRA claims, including class action claims?
+Do you want to know how to respond to an accuracy defense from the CRAs?
+Interested in suing the government for FCRA claims?
+Want to bring an FCRA case in court rather than in arbitration?
 This webinar series is geared to intermediate and advanced practitioners who already have a solid understanding of the FCRA.

 What You Will Learn